What Is the June Birthstone?

 What Is the History of the June Birthstone?

-Pearls were discovered accidentally by divers looking for food (“June Birthstone”).
-A Chinese historian first wrote about them in 2006 BC.
-They believed pearls came from the brain of a dragon and that by wearing them, you would be protected from fire and fire-breathing dragons (“Pearl Birthstone”).
+Divers accidentally discovered pearls when they were looking for food (“June Birthstone”).
+A Chinese historian first wrote about pearls in 2006 BC!
+The Chinese believed pearls came from the brain of a dragon and that by wearing them, you would be protected from fire and fire-breathing dragons (“Pearl Birthstone”).

 In 1893, Japanese inventor Kokichi Mikimoto figured out a way to grow pearls through a process called “culturing.”
-By creating a way to grow pearls instantly, Mikimoto made pearls much more affordable and the demand for pearls around the world skyrocketed (“June Birthstone”).
+By creating a way to grow pearls instantly, Mikimoto made pearls much more affordable and people all over the world wanted them (“June Birthstone”).

-June birthstoneNatural pearls have been found in the Arabian Gulf for 5,000 years, as well as the Red Sea since 300 BCE.
-Pearls have also been found in the Strait of Mannar since 2,000 BCE.
+People have found natural pearls in the Arabian Gulf for 5,000 years, as well as the Red Sea since 300 BCE.
+They’ve also found pearls in the Strait of Mannar since 2,000 BCE.
 During Spanish colonial rule in the 16th century, divers recovered large quantities of pearls from the waters off of Mexico, Central America, and Venezuela.
-But only small quantities of pearls can be found in any of these areas today (“Pearl Birthstone”).
+But today, you can only find small quantities of pearls in any of these areas (“Pearl Birthstone”).

-Cultured saltwater pearls are grown in many areas around the world.
-Akoya cultured pearl farms are mainly found in Japan and China; South Sea cultured pearl farms are found along the northern coast of Australia through Indonesia to the southern coast of Southeast Asia, with large farms found in the Philippines.
-The famous black Tahitian pearls are farmed in the Gambier Islands and the Tuamotu Archipelago, both part of French Polynesia.
-China is the main source of freshwater cultured pearls (“Pearl Birthstone”).
+Pearl farmers grown cultured saltwater pearls in many areas around the world.
+You’ll find Akoya cultured pearl farms mainly in Japan and China.
+If you want South Sea cultured pearls, you’ll find those farms along the northern coast of Australia through Indonesia to the southern coast of Southeast Asia, with large farms in the Philippines.
+Want the famous black Tahitian pearls?
+You’ll find those farms in the Gambier Islands and the Tuamotu Archipelago, both part of French Polynesia.
+Freshwater cultured pearls are mainly farmed in China (“Pearl Birthstone”).

 Visit StyleDots.com today to learn more.